Frankfurter Judengasse: History before the creation of the ghetto

 It is likely that Jews were amongst the earliest inhabitants of Frankfurt.
-On 18 January 1074, Henry IV granted the citizens and Jews of Worms, the ShUM-cities and other locations, including Frankfurt, certain privileges relating to reductions in fees and import duties.
+On 18 January 1074, Henry IV granted the citizens and Jews of Worms, Speyer, and Mainz (called the ShUM-cities) and other locations, including Frankfurt, certain privileges relating to reductions in fees and import duties.
 Eighty years later the Mainz based Rabbi Elieser ben Nathan (who died between 1145 and 1152) mentioned the Jewish community in Frankfurt in his book Eben ha Eser.
 Most likely the community was still very small at this point.

 Until the Late Middle Ages, the Frankfurt Jews lived in the present-day old city, between the Saint Bartholomew's Cathedral, Fahrgasse and the Main River.
 This prosperous section of the city was also the center of political life in Frankfurt.
 The town hall, the mint and a mansion of the Archbishop of Mainz were located in this area.
 During this time the Frankfurt Jews were allowed to travel throughout the city, which was an unusual freedom in the Holy Roman Empire.
 Additionally, many non-Jews lived in the Jewish section of town.

 The first Judenschlacht of 1241

 In May 1241, a pogrom, known as the Judenschlacht (from the German; Slaughter of the Jews) took place in Frankfurt, brought on by conflicts over Jewish-Christian marriages and the enforced baptism of children of such marriages.
-The Dominican Annals of Erfurt recorded that a few Christians and 180 Jews died during the pogrom.
+The Annales Erphordenses recorded that a few Christians and 180 Jews died during the pogrom.
 It also records that 24 Jews avoided death by accepting baptism, while under the protection of the city fathers.
 During the attacks, the synagogue was plundered and the Torah scrolls were destroyed.
-All of this occurred despite the fact that the Jews had been protected by the Holy Roman Emperor, Frederick II since 1236, and had a royal appointee running much of the city government.
+All of this occurred despite the fact that the Jews had been protected by the Frederick II, Holy Roman Emperor since 1236, and had a royal appointee running much of the city government.

 It seems possible that the Judenschlacht was organized rather than spontaneous.
 One reason presented is that the fighting lasted more than a day.
 Secondly, a fortified tower where 70 Jews had taken refuge was captured.
-Finally, a Jewish dirge records that archers attacked a rabbi and his pupils in their school.
+Finally, a qinah or Jewish dirge records that archers attacked a rabbi and his pupils in their school.
 All three events imply a measure of planning and the presence of soldiers or a strong militia.

 Exactly who may have been responsible for the Judenschlacht is unclear owing to the scarcity of sources.
-The theory that it was led by the Dominican Friars, who had a papal order to fight heresy, is questionable.
-Another theory is that the pogrom was actually an attack against the Staufer royal family, led by Frederick II.
+The theory that it was led by the Dominicans, who had a papal order to fight heresy, is questionable.
+Another theory is that the pogrom was actually an attack against the Hohenstaufen led by Frederick II.

 Frederick II ordered an investigation into the Judenschlacht that lasted some years.
 In 1246 Conrad IV, on behalf of his father Frederick II, issued a document pardoning the citizens of Frankfurt.
 It declared a pardon without payment on damages because the pogrom occurred, "from carelessness rather than deliberation."
-The general pardon is an example of the weak political power of the Staufer dynasty in Frankfurt.
+The general pardon is an example of the weak political power of the Hohenstaufen in Frankfurt.